 In 2010, almost 400 poems - all that I'd written then - were published in five books by Mr S Sharp, AMS Educational Ltd, Leeds, formerly publisher for Edward Arnold Educational Publisher, London - a name on every school, college and university book when I was young.
 I'm probably the most published poet for children.
 What an honour for me!!
 The poems had been chosen over a 9 month market-research programme in many schools right across West Yorkshire, England.
 Unfortunately you won't be able to bvuy these books now as Mr Sharp sold his business and retired and the new publishing company don't publish poetry.
 I have the copyright back on all my work and am pleased that you all can read my poems freely from my five internet websites now.

 My two other honours were quite unexpected.
-In 2007 I was approached by an editor of a children's online newspaper who told me that I had been chosen by the children in 133 countries for the grand title: "Inspirational Online Children's Poet 2007. " The second surprise came when the telephone went one day and a lady from Linked-in told me that I'd been nominated as "the most linked woman in the world" by the Linked-in team and that I'd beaten 13 million others for this title.
+In 2007 I was approached by an editor of a children's online newspaper who told me that I had been chosen by the children in 133 countries for the grand title: "Inspirational Poet of the Year 2007. " The second surprise came when the telephone went one day and a lady from Linked-in told me that I'd been nominated as "the most linked woman in the world" by the Linked-in team and that I'd beaten 13 million others for this title.
 In fact I'd done nothing myself except that I'd been linked to immediately I joined Linked-in by thousands of teachers and educationalists worldwide because of my poems.
 It had kept me very busy answering their messages.
 So Grannies can win titles on social networks I'm pleased to say.

 I'm still writing and am well known.
 I visit classrooms worldwide via skype and, as a retired teacher, I feel quite at home skyping into classrooms.
 I'm making hundreds of friends with children and their teachers and it seems to me that God knew just what he was doing when he spared me after the dreadful streptococcal infection which had almost finished me off.